What a great celebration for Black & Poly's Fifth Anniversary! Limited edition shirts and more are for sale in our shop!

 Merry Christmas!
 What a year it's been for Black & Poly.
 Here's a roundup of what we've seen from black and polyamorous family this year.

 At Black & Poly, we want to showcase products and services that empower the black community.
-We are excited to have a partnership with Top Stylz for signature B&P t-shirts.
 Your business, event, book, or podcast can be featured in our magazine in ad content or sponsored posts!

 Black & Poly Rate Card